liza2077/liza2077/README.md

 - 👋 Hi, I’m @liza2077
-- 👀 I’m interested in maths and childs 2-5 y.0.
+- 👀 I’m interested in maths
 - 🌱 I’m currently learning pms
 - 💞️ I’m looking to collaborate on hatred
 - 📫 How to reach me rich